-6 Great ACT Science Tips & Strategies to Boost Your Score In 2022
+6 Great ACT Science Tips & Tricks to Boost Your Score In 2023

 We provide the highest-rated tutoring service to middle school and high school students in the San Jose Bay Area.

 What Science is on the ACT Science Section?

 One thing to keep in mind is that the ACT ‘Science’ Test is not actually a science test at all!
 The passage types are structured to test your ability to comprehend a given research summary.
 You will also be expected to analyze the associated data/figures.

 Remember the following while going through the ACT Science practice tests, test prep, or even on the test day: